jquery/learn.jquery.com/page/javascript-101/reserved-words.md

 title:        Reserved Words
 level:        beginner
 source: http://jqfundamentals.com/legacy
 attribution:
   - jQuery Fundamentals
 ---
-JavaScript has a number of “reserved words,” or words that have special meaning in the language.
+JavaScript has a number of "reserved words," or words that have special meaning in the language.
 You should avoid using these words in your code except when using them with their intended meaning.

-- abstract
-- boolean
 - break
-- byte
 - case
 - catch
-- char
 - class
 - const
 - continue